wacncontent/CustomizeTool/output/articles/sql-database/sql-database-elastic-pool-reference.md

 - Elastic database pools are only available in Azure SQL Database V12 servers.
-- Creating and managing elastic database pools is supported using the [preview portal](https://manage.windowsazure.cn), PowerShell, and a .NET Client Library (wrapper for REST APIs) for Azure Resource Manager only; the [portal](https://manage.windowsazure.cn/) and service management commands are not supported.
+- Creating and managing elastic database pools is supported using the <!-- deleted by customization [preview portal](https://manage.windowsazure.cn) --><!-- keep by customization: begin --> [portal](https://manage.windowsazure.cn) <!-- keep by customization: end -->, PowerShell, and a .NET Client Library (wrapper for REST APIs) for Azure Resource Manager only; the [portal](https://manage.windowsazure.cn/) and service management commands are not supported.
 - Additionally, creating new elastic databases, and moving existing databases in and out of elastic database pools is supported using Transact-SQL.